The CRT Displays

-The 9845 CRT display is directly connected to the mainframe through a digital interface without any intermediate cable.
-This makes monitor positioning a bit less flexible compared to a standard PC (monitor position is fixed).
-Moreover, the connection interface is completely proprietary, so it isn't possible to connect anything but an HP 9845 monitor.
+The decision to combine the display unit directly with the main system makes monitor positioning a bit less flexible compared to a standard PC (monitor position is fixed).
+Moreover, the connection interface is completely proprietary, so it isn't possible to connect anything but an HP 9845 display unit.
 All video signals are generated inside the monitor, the interface to the computer is completely digital, comparable to DVI in contrast to VGA.
-In principle, there was a special RGB interface (product no. 98776A), however this device is very rare and will be extremely hard to find.

 The Alpha Display